Neutral Toned Christmas Tree Featuring Presents Underneath

 3. Sage Green and Ivory

-Sage Green and Ivory Christmas Tree
+Christmas Tree Decorated With Sage Green and Ivory Globes

 Mixing the forest green tone of typical Christmas trees with sage green decorations could be a smart idea to capitalize on the monochromatic trend.
 Sage green is extremely popular for various interior decor applications.
 Why not try it for a distinctive Christmas tree color scheme?
 If the color palette is too lacking in contrast, consider warming up the look with the help of ivory accents.